Trofogol/_ts-template/README.md

 # TypeScript template project

 This is a template file layout for TypeScript project.
-It contains prepared `.gitignore` and `tsconfig.json` files to jumpstart any development
+It contains prepared `.gitignore` and `tsconfig.json` files to jumpstart any development.

+> Note: as you will add 3rd party modules (libraries), `package.json` and `package-lock.json` files should appear.
+They contain list of all external dependencies of your project.
+Make sure to commit them to your repo as well.

 ## Build